trsonfu/succinct-stats-extension/privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at admin@tempestcrypto.net

 ## Consent
 By using our extension, you consent to our Privacy Policy and agree to its terms.